-- within the township of Bridport;

 - along Waterhouse and Portland roads;

-- · within the Tomahawk settlement; and
+- within the Tomahawk settlement; and

 - within wukalina/Mt William and Mt William National Park.

-The character, values and significance of the broader area's existing landscape, its sensitivity to change, the magnitude of the change proposed and the overall significance of the landscape effects of the project.
+The character, values and significance of the broader area's existing landscape, its sensitivity to change, the magnitude of the change proposed and the overall significance of the landscape effects of the major project.